ExpertiseDemocracy and Political Participation

-Binalakshmi “Bina” Nepram, is an indigenous scholar and civil rights activist from Manipur Nation.
-Northeast India, spearheading work on women-led peace, security and disarmament.
+Binalakshmi ‘Bina’ Nepram (@BinaNepram), is an Indigenous scholar and civil rights activist from Manipur in Northeast India, spearheading work on women-led peace, security and disarmament.
 In 2004, she co-founded India’s first civil society organization for conventional disarmament issues, Control Arms Foundation of India.

-Bina is a recipient of Ashoka Fellowship, Dalai Lama Foundation’s WISCOMP Scholar of Peace Award (2008), the Sean MacBride Peace Prize (2010), the CNN IBN Real Heroes Award (2011), “Women Have Wings” Award (2016), Telegraph Newspaper Excellence Awards (2017).
-Forbes India listed Binalakshmi in 24 “Young Minds of India that Matter”.
-In October 2018, she was named winner of the 2018 Anna Politskovaya Award, along with 2015 Nobel Literature Laureate from Belarus, Svetlana Alexievich.
+Bina is a recipient of Ashoka Fellowship, Dalai Lama Foundation’s WISCOMP Scholar of Peace Award (2008), the Sean MacBride Peace Prize (2010), the CNN IBN Real Heroes Award (2011), the Women Have Wings Award (2016), and a Telegraph Newspaper Excellence Award (2017).
+She was listed by Forbes India in 24 Young Minds of India that Matter.
+She was named winner of the 2018 Anna Politskovaya Award, along with 2015 Nobel Literature Laureate from Belarus, Svetlana Alexievich.

-Bina was a Visiting Scholar at Columbia University, New York in the Indigenous Studies Program in August 2018, and recently joined the Connecticut College’s Gender and Women Studies Department & Walter Commons Global Studies as IIE-SRF Scholar-In-Residence.
-She is author of five books, her two most recent being “Where are our Women in Decision Making on UNSCR 1325” (2016) & “Deepening Democracy, Diversity and Women’s Rights in India” (2019).
+Bina was a Visiting Scholar at Columbia University, New York in the Indigenous Studies Program, and was Connecticut College’s Gender and Women Studies Department and Walter Commons Global Studies IIE-SRF Scholar-In-Residence in 2018.
+She is the author of five books, the most recent being Where are our Women in Decision Making on UNSCR 1325 (2016) and Deepening Democracy, Diversity and Women’s Rights in India (2019).